clementinezimnicki/clementinezimnicki.github.io/_pages/name.md

 ---
-layout: about1
+layout: about
-title1: Clementine Zimnicki
+title_name: Clementine Zimnicki
 permalink: /
 #subtitle: <a href='#'>Affiliations</a>.